Mechanical Engineering & Technology

 Notes: four hour lecture, two hours lab per week.

-This course expands upon the concepts covered in the Industrial Materials class.
-Focus is on how materials and the design of products and the processes to make them are interrelated.
-Students explore processing and properties of materials such as glass, ceramics, polymers and metals other than steel.
+Expands upon the concepts covered in the Industrial Materials class.
+Focuses on how materials and the design of products and the processes to make them are interrelated.
+Explores processing and properties of materials such as glass, ceramics, polymers, and metals other than steel.
+Companion course to MENG 453L.

 MENG 455.
 COMPOSITE MATERIALS.
 5 Credits.